City Guide for: Madaba, Jordan

 Best Time to Visit

-The best time to visit Mount Nebo is during the spring (March-May) or autumn (September-November).
-The weather during these months is mild and pleasant, making it ideal for exploring the site and enjoying the panoramic views.
-Summer months (June-August) can be very hot, while winter months (December-February) can be cold and rainy.
+The best time to visit Madaba is during the spring (March-May) or autumn (September-November).
+The weather during these months is mild and pleasant, making it ideal for exploring the city's historical sites and enjoying outdoor activities.
+Summer (June-August) can be very hot, while winter (December-February) can be cold and rainy.

 Transportation